TimonPost/cargo-dependency-inheritor/README.md

 To inherit a dependency that occurs five or more times in the workspace, use the following command:

+(currently some issues using it via cargo subcommand, download this lib and compile it your self instead)

 ```bash
 cargo install cargo-dependency-inheritor
 cargo dependency-inheritor --workspace-path "path/to/workspace/Cargo.toml" -n 5